⁄⁄ your first 100

 When you hit 100 - next steps

-• Add a section for testimonials.
+• Add testimonials.
 Ask 5 happy users for a one-line quote.

-• Pick the one thing 80% of visitors actually want.
-Make that the front of your site.
+• Pick the one thing 80% of visitors want.
+Put it at the front of your site.

-• Start a 2-line newsletter.
-New this month, here is what we are shipping.
-Monthly.
-Real owned audience compounds from here.
+• Start a 2-line monthly newsletter.
+An owned audience compounds from here.

 You are out of the cold-start zone.
 The hard part is done.